 Number Indicator Response

 EIX.1 BSS entity type AHCCCS

 What type of entity was contracted to perform each BSS activity?
 Check all that apply.
 Refer to 42 CFR 438.71(b).
-Not answered, optional
+Other, specify - Data is not available at this time.

 EIX.2 BSS entity role AHCCCS

 What are the roles performed by the BSS entity?
 Check all that apply.
 Refer to 42 CFR 438.71(b).
-Not answered, optional
+Other, specify - Data is not available at this time.